 - Faster data collection and data processing.

 - Genomic sequencing databases.

-- Increased volume and availability of health-related data from personal and healthcare-related devices.
+- Increase the availability of health-related data from personal and healthcare-related devices.

 - Natural language processing and computer vision, enabling machines to replicate human perceptual processes.